 This is true just for utilitarian items.
 With hedonic items, post-purchase questions about the range of consumption situations did not worsen evaluations.

 All this highlights another difference between pre-purchase and post-purchase tactics.
 Prior to purchase of any item, we’ll want to advertise the range of ways in which the item can be used.
-This catches the attention of a wider range of shoppers and helps each shopper justify the cost of the item.
+This catches the attention of a wider spectrum of shoppers and helps each shopper justify the cost of the item.

 But here, too, usage frequency counts in ways we might not expect.
 In a set of studies at University of Maryland-College Park and Georgetown University, consumers became less likely to purchase items they were led to believe they would use substantially less often than their peers.
 So when discussing predicted frequency of use, talk about each shopper as an individual.
 Avoid comparisons with others.